pbrisbin/yesod-goodies/yesod-markdown/README.md

 1. updated to compile with newer dependencies
 2. removed `Yesod.Markdown.Macros`
 3. fixed and exported form field settings for `Markdown` fields
-4. a few additional helper methods added
+4. uses xss-sanitize by default and provides `*Trusted` functions to skip it

-Note: This package no longer sanitizes html by default (simply because pandoc stopped offering that support).
-Adding that back is a TODO.
+5. a few additional helper methods added

 ### Usage